JGarnica22/PSlab/HowTo's/HowTo_Markdown.md

 Choose "Repository CRAN" and write "Markdown" in "Packages (separate multiple with space or comma:)"

 To open a new file, click File > New File > R Markdown in the RStudio menu bar.
 A window will pop up where you can name the project an the author ("Title" and "Author") and select the specific type of output that you wish to build (HTML, PDF or Word).
-Rememeber that you can switch to the other output formats anytime.
+Remember that you can switch to the other output formats anytime.

-A template will be opened to generete your Markdown report.
+A template will be opened to generate your Markdown report.
 Here you have a summary of the template in order of appearance:

 **1. Important information of your document such as the title, author, date (will apear in the final document) and output format (you can change it at any moment):**